israelElad/OOP-SpaceInvaders-game/README.md

 A game built on top of the code that was developed for the Arakanoid game (code reuse), implementing a brand new game - the familiar Space Invaders game.
-Implemented in Java, using OOP concepts such as design patterns (Factory, Observer/Listener), polymorphism & interfaces, inheritance, and more.
+Implemented in Java, using OOP concepts such as design patterns (Factory, Observer\Listener), polymorphism & interfaces, inheritance, and more.

 [Link to Readme!](https://github.com/israelElad/OOP-SpaceInvaders-game/blob/master/ass7/README.pdf)